Identification of vaccine effects when exposure status is unknown: Time-to-events and censoring

 \begin{assumption}[Positivity]

-\end{assumption} for $k < K$.
-The positivity conditions require that for any possible history of treatment assignment and covariates among those who are event-free and uncensored at $k$, some subjects will remain uncensored at the next time $k+1$.
+for all $ a \in \{0,1\}$ and $k < K$. \end{assumption} The positivity conditions require that for any possible history of treatment assignment and covariates among those who are event-free and uncensored at $k$, some subjects will remain uncensored at the next time $k+1$.

 \begin{assumption}[Consistency]